-If Tesla Park can be placed in its proper context, order illness the opportunity for our region and State is even greater.
+If Tesla Park can be placed in its proper context, the opportunity for our region and State is even greater.
 Tesla Park and Carnegie SVRA are located within the Corral Hollow Canyon with Tesla/Corral Hollow Road running its length.
-Over the last 40 years, the focus within the canyon has dramatically shifted toward resource preservation because studies have identified critical wildlife corridors and sensitive habitats for numerous endangered and protected species.
+Over the last 40 years, the focus within the canyon has dramatically shifted toward resource preservation because studies have identified critical wildlife corridors and habitats for numerous threatened, endangered and protected species.
 Several public and private conservation easements have been placed on land in and around the canyon area, solidifying its preservation focus.
-Carnegie SVRA is the main outlier in terms of continued environmental damage and the lack of mitigation set-asides.
+State Park’s Carnegie SVRA is the main outlier in terms of continued environmental damage and the lack of permanent mitigation set-asides.

-Preserving Tesla Park as part of this critical biological zone creates an opportunity for the State Parks Department to meet its preservation and recreation objectives.
+Preserving Tesla Park as part of this critical biological zone creates an opportunity for the State Parks to meet its preservation and recreation objectives.
 Tesla Park can be the needed western anchor of a geographic preservation and recreation bridge between the Tri-Valley region of Alameda County and San Joaquin County in the Central Valley.
-Tesla Park would permanently protect sensitive resources and provide publically accessible non-motorized low impact recreation within the Tesla Park uplands to the larger outdoor recreation user population of the Bay Area and Central Valley.
-Carnegie SVRA, operated in full compliance with the law, could continue to serve the much smaller subset of outdoor recreationists who are OHV recreation users.
-Cooperative planning between Alameda and San Joaquin counties and the State could establish a recreation and preservation corridor and designate the entire length of Corral Hollow/Tesla Road through Corral Hollow Canyon could be designated as a historic roadway.
-Because property on one or both sides of the road is now owned by a state, federal or regional agency, hiking, biking and equestrian trails between the East Bay and the Central Valley could potentially be developed adjacent to the roadway.
+Tesla Park would permanently protect sensitive resources and provide accessible non-motorized low impact uses to the larger outdoor recreation user population of the Bay Area and Central Valley.
+Carnegie SVRA, operated in full compliance with the law, could continue to serve the smaller subset of outdoor recreationists who are OHV recreation users.
+Cooperative planning between Alameda and San Joaquin counties and the State could establish a recreation and preservation corridor and designate the entire length of Corral Hollow/Tesla Road through Corral Hollow Canyon as a historic roadway.
+Because property on one or both sides of the road is now owned by a state, federal or regional agency, hiking, biking and equestrian trails between the East Bay and the Central Valley could potentially be developed along the roadway without impacting sensitive resources.